Willy Adames Player Props: Brewers vs. Braves

 Braves Pitching Rankings

-- The Braves' 3.81 team ERA ranks sixth among all league pitching staffs.
+- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks fifth in MLB.

-- The Braves allow the third-fewest home runs in baseball (103 total, 1.1 per game).
+- Braves pitchers combine to surrender the third-fewest home runs in baseball (103 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.